zicklag/docs-1/app/content/collections.md

 It is possible to delete, archive, or edit multiple Items at once from the Collection Page.
 Deletion will permanently delete Items from the database, this cannot be reverted.
 When batch editing, the Item Page opens, allowing you to make the same edit across multiple Items.
-Follow the steps below to batch delete, archive, or edit Items.
+Follow these steps to batch delete, archive, or edit Items.

 1. Navigate to the Content Module and select the desired Collection.
 2. Choose a [Layout](/app/layouts) that supports multiple Item selection from the Sidebar.\